 Modular process design and fabrication is a very specific approach to building process systems and plants.
 Most often it involves designing the systems into portable skids.
-These skids are self-contained units which can be stacked or rearranged in different formations to add to or form entire plants.
+These skids are self-contained units that can be stacked or rearranged in different formations to add to or form entire plants.

 Skids are assembled in a controlled environment (indoors) in fabrication facilities for greater efficiency and working conditions.
 They are built on a parallel timeline with onsite civil and facilities construction, to decrease project time.
-EPIC Modular Process systems advocates the use of modules in process system design, because it delivers the following five major advantages:
+EPIC Modular Process systems advocates the use of modules in process system design because it delivers the following five major advantages:

 1. Faster Time To Market

 - Project time can be dramatically shortened if fabrication, assembly, and testing of the process system occur during any site civil and facilities construction.
 In a traditional project timeline, site civil and facilities must be completed before any process system work can begin.
-Since process systems are being assembled off-site into easily transportable skids, modular process system can be developed in parallel with civil and facilities construction.
+Since process systems are being assembled off-site into easily transportable skids, modular process systems can be developed in parallel with civil and facilities construction.

 - Start-up time is also minimized since systems can be fully assembled and tested before they ship, reducing the amount of on-site start-up time.